Asymmetric predictability in causal discovery: an information theoretic approach: Discussion

-We plan to distribute a well-tuned a Python package for dissemination of our toolkit.
-Potential applications of our $AMI$ framework include mediation analysis and instrumental variable methods, in which implicit assumptions are made about causal directions, often without justification.
-In absence of \emph{a priori} knowledge, our framework may serve either as a discovery or confirmatory tool, thereby aiding many applications in current scientific research, particularly in the investigation of causality.
+Our simulations and data analysis clearly demonstrate the necessity and universal applicability of the quantification of asymmetric predictability in bivariate associations, thereby establishing an attractive causal discovery framework.
+Potential applications of our $DMI$ framework include mediation analysis and instrumental variable methods, in which implicit assumptions are made about causal directions, often without justification.
+In absence of \emph{a priori} knowledge, our framework may serve either as a discovery or confirmatory tool, thereby aiding many applications in current statistical research, particularly in the investigation of causality.